 When you leave covered employment, you may leave your ASA invested with PERF.
-You may continue to invest in any of the eight available options and will continue to receive a quarterly statement.
+You may continue to invest in any of the eight available options and will continue to receive an online quarterly statement.

 However, if you are not vested, investments in the Guaranteed Fund or any of the other seven self-directed investment funds will only be credited with interest, gains and losses for a period of 10 years, after which, no further interest, gains or losses will be credited.
 An exception to this 10-year rule exists when you leave PERF-covered employment but remain with the same employer in a full-time position.
 In this case, interest, gains and losses will be credited on funds for up to 45 years.

-Your ASA balance is available for distribution.
+Your ASA balance is available for distribution once you have a bonafide separation from service with your employer.
 Your distribution options include payment directly to you, direct rollover, or a partial rollover with the balance paid to you.
 If your balance is less than $1,000, state law allows PERF to automatically distribute the ASA balance to you if it is not requested.

-When a member dies, PERF must be notified in order to make payments to the appropriate beneficiaries in a timely manner.
-PERF needs a copy of the death certificate in order to process any distributions of ASA balances or survivor benefits that might be available.
-Employers may inform PERF of a member’s death; however, the death certificate is still required.
-Employers do not always provide member death notification.
 The ASA will be distributed to the beneficiary or beneficiaries on file.
 The designated beneficiary’s right to a benefit vests upon the member’s death.
-A change of beneficiary designation must be on file with INPRS before death.
+A change of beneficiary designation must be on file with PERF before death.
 A change received after a member’s death is not valid.